 The course is part of a two-semester program of clinical practicum in speech-language pathology, offering a minimum of 90 clock hours of supervised clinical experience, accompanied by group seminar and individual conferences.
 It provides students the opportunity to learn the essential elements of effective clinical interaction and to experience the basic therapeutic processes involved in modifying articulatory/language behaviors.

-Prerequisites: CODS 160, 262, 263, 205 and 366
+Prerequisites: CODS 160, 262, 263, 205, 366 and permission of the clinic director